lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Enter [gulp][gulp-home].
 Gulp will compile all of our source code and unit tests into individual files within www/build/test.

-Copy the following files into your project:
+Make the following changes to your project:

 <div class="highlighter-rouge">
 <pre class="lowlight">
 <code>cp clicker/gulpfile.ts myApp/
 mkdir -p myApp/test
-cp clicker/config.ts myApp/test</code>
+cp clicker/config.ts myApp/test
+ln -s app myApp/build</code>
 </pre>
 </div>

 * [gulpfile.ts][gulpfile.ts]: gulp’s config file
 * [config.ts][config.ts]: small config file for this setup, containing only paths at the moment.
 Can be [heavily expanded] down the line.
+* [build symlink][build.sym]: this seems to be the cleanest way to use Ionic's build structure with [gulp-inline-ng2-template][gulp-inline-ng2]

 This gulpfile defines several tasks which gulp will carry out for us during the test cycle: